Action1Corp/PSAction1/README.md

 ```

-### You are all set up, let's do somehtign usefull.
+### You are all set up, let's do something useful.

 There are four main commands:
   - **Get-Action1**